Florida Court Records

 What are Florida Traffic Tickets?

-Tickets contain information about an offense as well as details of its severity and resulting fines and penalties.
+Tickets typically contain information about an offense as well as details of its severity and resulting fines and penalties.
 The various trial court clerks and the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) keep and release records of traffic tickets and citations generated.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the record holder, unless said person is a juvenile

-• The location of the document and violator
+- The location of the document and violator

-• The city, county, or state that the person resides in or was accused at.
+- The city, county, or state that the person resides in or was accused at.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites operate independent of government sources and are not sponsored by these government agencies.
+Thus, record availability on third-party websites may vary.

 What Does a Traffic Citation Mean in Florida?